 Ask about grilled foods.
 Chicken, beef, and shrimp may be cooked on the same grill.

-Avoid hot dogs and deli meats, which may contain traces of shellfish.
+Don't order hot dogs and deli meats.
+These may contain traces of shellfish.

 Ask your server about ingredients and how food is prepared instead of relying on menu descriptions.

 Carry a “chef card.”
-This personalized card explains your child’s food allergy to restaurant workers.
+This special card explains your child’s food allergy to restaurant workers.
 You can make your own card or print one from a website on the Internet.